 - When you know you’ll be working up a sweat, make sure you’re dressed for the occasion.
 Some workout attire (like compression garments) can trap sweat and hold dirt and oil against the skin.
 Dressing in lightweight, breathable fabrics can help keep your skin cool and clear.

-- Sleep tight and right.
-Yes, your mom was telling the truth: Changing your sheets frequently can help keep your skin clear.
+- Changing your sheets frequently can help keep your skin clear.
 Dead skin cells and oil can accumulate in bedding, and clog pores as you toss and turn.
 Changing out sheets once or even twice a week can help prevent back and body acne.

 Why is my face so flushed?